 Citation

-Krishna Prasad Devkota, Mina Devkota Wasti, Abdelkrim Bouasria.
+Krishna Devkota, Mina Devkota Wasti, Abdelkrim Bouasria.
 (30/12/2022).
 Predicting Wheat Yield Gap and its Determinants in Rainfed Mediterranean Climate of Morocco: Using Ground Information, Satellite Images and Machine Learning.
 Lebanon: International Center for Agricultural Research in the Dry Areas (ICARDA).

 Abstract